FrancesHitchcock/PersonalDashboard/README.md

 ## About The Project

 The personal dashboard was created as a development of the shared capstone project which was used to demonstrate and practise Promise rejection.
+It is designed as a Chrome extension.
 This exercise was used as an opportunity to explore additional APIs including:

 - UK Bank Holidays JSON file https://www.gov.uk/bank-holidays.json
 - Joke API https://sv443.net/jokeapi/v2/